nextstrain/nextclade/docs/dev/developer-guide.md

     # By default, the resulting executable will be in `target/debug/nextclade`.
     cargo build --bin=nextclade

     # (Re-)build Nextclade in debug mode and run `nextclade --help` to print Nextclade CLI main help screen.
 The arguments after the `--` are passed to nextclade executable, as if you'd run it directly.
-Refer to Nextclade CLI user documentation instead (https://docs.nextstrain.org/projects/nextclade/en/stable/index.html) for explanation of arguments.
+You can also refer to Nextclade user documentation (https://docs.nextstrain.org/projects/nextclade/en/stable/index.html) for explanation of arguments.
     cargo run --bin=nextclade -- --help

     # (Re-)build Nextclade in debug mode and use it to download a dataset to `data_dev/` directory.
     cargo run --bin=nextclade -- dataset get \
-      --name='nextstrain/sars-cov-2/MN908947' \
+      --name='sars-cov-2' \
-      --output-dir='data_dev/nextstrain/sars-cov-2/MN908947/'
+      --output-dir='data_dev/sars-cov-2'

     # (Re-)build Nextclade in debug mode and run the analysis using the dataset we just downloaded (to `data_dev/`) and output results to the `out/` directory.
     cargo run --bin=nextclade -- run \
-      'data_dev/nextstrain/sars-cov-2/MN908947/sequences.fasta' \
+      'data_dev/sars-cov-2/sequences.fasta' \
-      --input-dataset='data_dev/nextstrain/sars-cov-2/MN908947/' \
+      --input-dataset='data_dev/sars-cov-2/' \
       --output-dir='out/'
     ```

-   > 💡 Note, depending on your computer hardware and internet speed, your first build can take significant amount of time, because the Rust toolchain and all dependency packages will be downloaded and compiled.
+   > 💡 Note, depending on your computer hardware and internet speed, your first build can take significant amount of time, because the necessary Rust toolchain version and all dependency packages (crates) will be downloaded and compiled.
 Next time the existing toolchain and cached packages are used, so the repeated builds should be much faster.

    > 💡 Add `-v` to Nextclade arguments to make console output more verbose.
 Add more occurrences, e.g. `-vv`, for even more verbose output.